Lee

 The Young Artists' Outdoor Sculpture Exhibition,

-2001 Korea World Ceramics Exposition, permanently exhibiting at
+2001 Korea World Ceramics Exposition, permanently exhibiting

 Kyonggido Sculptural Park, Kyonggido, Korea